insin/msx/README.md

 names - the transformer will output a warning if it sees an unknown tag name but output an `m()` call anyway.

-Other than that, the test of React's JSX documentation should still apply:
+Other than that, the rest of React's JSX documentation should still apply:

 * [React | JSX in Depth](http://facebook.github.io/react/docs/jsx-in-depth.html)